EngrewLabs/blvm-consensus/docs/PROTECTION_COVERAGE.md

 ## Overview

-This document provides a comprehensive overview of all mathematical protections added across the consensus codebase.
+Comprehensive overview of all mathematical protections added across the consensus codebase.

 ## Protection Coverage by Module